Skip to main content

 Company Overview and Product Portfolio

-Eiger was a commercial-stage biopharmaceutical company that focused on rare diseases and complex, underserved patient populations.
-The company was headquartered in Palo Alto, California and was positioned as a rare disease specialist with a mix of approved and development-stage assets.
-Its public profile emphasized rare metabolic conditions and infectious diseases, and the company tracked its roots and growth trajectory on Crunchbase.
-In the first day declaration, the debtors also emphasized tax attributes, including net operating losses and research credits, as part of the value preserved through the chapter 11 process.
+Eiger was a commercial-stage biopharmaceutical company focused on rare diseases.
+The company was headquartered in Palo Alto, California and had a portfolio of approved and development-stage assets.
+In the First Day Declaration, the debtors also highlighted tax attributes, including net operating losses and research credits.

 The most commercially significant asset was Zokinvy (lonafarnib).
 Zokinvy received FDA approval in November 2020 as the first and only treatment approved for Hutchinson-Gilford progeria syndrome, with U.S. commercial availability in January 2021.
 It later gained approvals in Europe, Great Britain, and Japan.
-The disease has a very small patient population, with about 400 children worldwide, but the clinical significance is outsized.
-Clinical data showed Zokinvy could reduce mortality risk by 72 percent and extend average life by 4.3 years, which created durable strategic value for acquirers even in a liquidation.
+The condition affects about 400 children worldwide.
+Industry reporting said Zokinvy could reduce mortality risk 72% and extend average life by 4.3 years.

-Avexitide was Eiger's other key value driver.
-The program is a first in class GLP-1 receptor antagonist with Breakthrough Therapy Designation for post-bariatric hypoglycemia and was also studied in congenital hyperinsulinism.
-The asset had been evaluated in five clinical trials, and Amylyx highlighted its plan to complete recruitment for a pivotal study within months of the sale.
-For a distressed biotech, a Phase III ready asset with multiple regulatory designations can attract competitive interest because it offers a clear regulatory path and a relatively near term value inflection point.
+Avexitide was Eiger's other key asset.
+The program is a first-in-class GLP-1 receptor antagonist with Breakthrough Therapy Designation for post-bariatric hypoglycemia and was also studied in congenital hyperinsulinism.
+The asset had been evaluated in five clinical trials, and Amylyx said it planned to complete recruitment for a pivotal study within months of the sale.

 AssetPrimary indicationStatus at filingNotes